How to get the current date and time in local and UTC in Rust example

 chrono = "0.4"

-Now, Run the cargo build command to install all dependencies.
+Now, run the cargo build command to install all dependencies.

 cargo build

-Rust Current Date and time in
+Rust Current Date and time in UTC and Local

-Here is an example program
+Here is the example program

 use chrono::{DateTime, Local, Utc};